Kalok9990/sparta-tic-tac-toe/README.md

 7) The clear button should clear the board
 8) When a winning condition is present you should display a winner, either X or Y
 9) The program should use functions, loops, JQuery selectors and JQuery events

+# Difficulties
+I had problems with the winning conditions and it still doesn't work.
+Jquery isn't easy however I feel like it s because it is something new so I am not used to it yet.

+# Pleased
+Im getting used to Jquery quite quickly